 Once considered old-fashioned and ungainly, rose of Sharon (Hibiscus syriacus) has regained its popularity in large part due to recent introductions from the National Arboretum.
-Varieties such as Diana and Aphrodite, with their larger flowers and more refined habit, have encouraged a new generation of gardeners to grow this dependable shrub.
+Varieties such as 'Diana' and 'Aphrodite,' with their larger flowers and more refined habit, have encouraged a new generation of gardeners to grow this dependable flowering shrub.
 A light feeding twice a year is really the only attention rose of Sharon needs to grow well in most gardens.

 Rose of Sharon Culture